Compact connected components in relative character varieties of punctured spheres: Introduction

 This work is very much indebted to Bertrand Deroin.
-Our motiviation for understanding compact components for relative character varieties into general Lie groups stemed out of long discussions with him.
+Our motiviation for understanding compact components for relative character varieties into general Lie groups stemmed out of long discussions with him.
 We also thank Olivier Biquard for discussions from which the idea emerged that one could understand compact components via parabolic Higgs bundles, and Marco Maculan for helping us clarify some details of Geometric Invariant Theory.
-We also thank Julien March\'e and Maxime Wolff for valuable help concerning terminology.
+We also thank Julien March\'e and Maxime Wolff for valuable help concerning terminology, and the anonymous referees for helping us improve the exposition of the paper.
 Finally we are very thankful to the GEAR Network for giving us the opportunity to organize the workshop \textit{Relative character varieties and parabolic Higgs bundles}, where we learnt the details of the theory.

-The authors acknowledge support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 ``RNMS: GEometric structures And Representation varieties'' (the GEAR Network).
-Nicolas Tholozan's research is partially supported by the Agence Nationale de la Recherche through the grant DynGeo (ANR-11-BS01-013)